State of Utah Economic Development Incentives

 In 2014, the Utah State Legislature enacted the Utah Small Business Jobs Act to attract additional investment in the most severely distressed areas of the state.
 New Market Tax Credit programs are an effective tool used by the federal government and 13 states, including Utah, to attract private capital investment in areas in need of job growth and economic development

-Life Science and Technology Tax Credits
+Technology & Life Science Tax Credits

 During the 2016 general session, the Utah State Legislature made changes to Technology and Life Science Economic Development Act giving the Governor’s Office of Economic Development (GOED) authority to issue tax credits to qualifying life science and technology investors.
 Eligible investors may submit applications to GOED for tax credits drawn from $300,000 of funds expressly set aside by the legislature.